 - Waived and point-of-care testing (POCT): 5-10 percent

 To apply for the exam, test-takers must create an account with ASCP and complete an online application.
 Required documentation and official transcripts are submitted at this stage.
 An ASCP evaluator will review applications and notify applicants via email whether their applications have deficiencies or if they’ve been admitted to take the PBT exam.
-As of 2020, the non-refundable exam application fee is $135 USD.
+As of June 2023, the non-refundable PBT (ASCP) exam application fee is $135 USD.

 Phlebotomy Technician (PBT) Certification Eligibility Pathways

 There are seven unique eligibility pathways to earn a PBT certification.
-Requirements vary, but generally, these prerequisite requirements must be met prior to pursuing phlebotomy training programs:
+Requirements vary, but generally, these prerequisite requirements must be met before pursuing phlebotomy training programs: